 You must certify compliance with the MCLE requirements on the licensing statement that you must file at the end of each reporting period when you renew your license.
-For more information on reporting periods and license renewal, please visit the Attorney Licensing and Pro Hac Vice Licensure page.
+For more information on reporting periods and license renewal, please visit the Attorney Licensing page.

 If you do not complete the required number of MCLE hours within your reporting period, you may file a makeup plan with the MCLE Board:

-If you do not file or timely complete your makeup plan or do not timely file a certificate of completion, you will be subject to suspension by the Supreme Court.
+If you do not file your makeup plan or do not timely file a certificate of completion, you will be subject to suspension by the Supreme Court.

 The MCLE Board is authorized to accredit courses and to assign MCLE credit to approved courses.
 Courses must be of significant intellectual and practical content and led by a person or persons qualified to do so by education or practical knowledge.
 Courses must be held in a classroom environment and include detailed written materials.